 Even though the induction of silicon in our field study may have been too small and transient to affect the timing of onset of spring reproduction, we expected voles to respond negatively to previously high population densities because other, non-plant based mechanisms exist by which high previous densities affect current populations, such as pathogen infection, intraspecific competition and predation.
 However, contrary to our predictions, there were no detectable effects of reducing vole densities on subsequent vole mass and the timing of onset of spring breeding, possibly reflecting the declining populations of voles in Kielder Forest during our study as well as the dampening of cycles observed Europe-wide (Cornulier et al. 2013), which led to both our control and removal sites having relatively low densities.
 The observed dynamics might therefore reflect the resonating impact of processes no longer operating at the time of the experiment.
 Even though average vole densities on the control sites were approximately 100 voles/ha higher than those on the removal sites during spring and early summer of the induction phase, the average spring densities we encountered (124 voles/ha) were substantially lower than the maximum spring estimates of 278 voles.ha-1 observed in previous studies, and our densities were in a range of density with little obvious impact on the onset of vole reproduction in Fig.2A of Ergon et al. (2011).
 This suggests that negative density dependent processes in vole populations only operate at higher densities than the ones reached by voles in the latest peak.

 In conclusion, although we found landscape-scale induction of silica defences in grass in response to manipulating herbivore densities, this induction appears to be too small and transient to impact on vole demography.
-Hence we dour hypothesis that silicon defences in grasses drive the negative delayed density-dependence of field vole populations
+Hence, at the spatial scale and over the range of vole densities this study was conducted, we did not find support for our hypothesis that silicon defences in grasses drive the negative delayed density-dependence of field vole populations in Kielder Forest.
+Long-term studies would however be needed in order to test whether this conclusion is robust to varying vole population dynamics (i.e. cycles) and environmental conditions.

 Acknowledgements